Designing analytics teams, some options and advice to consider

 It is so encouraging to hear the progress Gareth has made & the aspects of ONS team & environment that have helped him.
 So, I hope his personal story also helps you consider the human aspects of your plans:

-Designing analytics teams: What are your plans for 2018?
+Designing analytics teams: What are your plans?

 I hope those 4 posts helped you think over both options to consider & pitfalls to avoid, when designing analytics teams.